lmthang/nmt.hybrid/README.txt

   logFreq     Compute validation perplexities after [logFreq] dots printed

-The script run.sh will call the main LSTM training code at code/trainLSTM.m
+The script run.sh will call the main LSTM training code at code/trainLSTM.m See the trainLSTM.m code for more options, e.g., training multiple layers.

 /*********************/
 /** Sample commands **/